bluetech/pcsc-rust/README.md

 ## Status

-- There are still some [TODOs](https://github.com/bluetech/pcsc-rust/search?q=TODO)
+- There are still some minor [TODOs](https://github.com/bluetech/pcsc-rust/search?q=TODO) remaining.
-  remaining.

-- Apple support is only compile-tested.

 Help is welcome!